Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Average run length

 \subsection{Checking accuracy of analytic formulas for the average run lengths}

-Here, we check how accurate the analytic formulas to the average run lengths.
-For all three new tests, we have analytic formulas based on asymptotic results (\ref{eq:Ts}), (\ref{eq:Tw}) and (\ref{eq:Tm}), and for the tests based on the weighted/max-type edge-count tests, we have analytic formulas after skewness correction, (\ref{eq:Tw_skew}) and (\ref{eq:Tdiff_skew}).
-We compare the thresholds obtained from these analytic formulas to those obtained from $10,000$ Monte Carlo simulations (here, we assume the data are generated from a multivariate Gaussian distribution so the thresholds can be obtained from simulations).
-The thresholds are obtained so that the average run length is $10,000$.
+Here, we check the accuracy of the analytic formulas for the average run lengths.
+For all three new tests, we have analytic formulas based on asymptotic results (\ref{eq:Ts}), (\ref{eq:Tw}) and (\ref{eq:Tm}), and for the tests based on the weighted/max-type edge-count tests, we have analytic formulas after skewness correction, provided in the supplement.
+We compare the empirical ARL obtained from these analytic formulas (with skewness correction with applicable) to those obtained from $1,000$ Monte Carlo simulations.
+The analytical thresholds are obtained so that the average run length is $2,000$.
+We generated data from three different settings: multivariate normal with $d =10$ (denoted by $C1$), multivariate $t_5$ with $d =100$ (denoted by $C2$), and multivariate log-normal with $d = 1000$ (denoted by $C3$).

-Results for different choices of $n_0$, $k$ and $d$ are shown in Tables \ref{table:b_S} - \ref{table:b_M}.
-Here we set $n_1 = L-n_0$.
-The asymptotic analytic results are denoted by 'A1' and the skewness corrected approximations are denoted by 'A2'.
-We see in general that the thresholds obtained from the analytical approximations are of similar order to the Monte Carlo results but in general are not very close, illustrating the need for skewness correction here.
-After skewness correction, the thresholds are much closer to the Monte Carlo results.
-It is clear that the accuracy of the skewness corrected approximations depends on $n_0$: When $n_0 \ge 35$, the skewness corrected approximations do well across all dimensions for both choices of $k$.
-When $n_0 = 30$ and $n_0=25$, there are some discrepancies but the skewness corrected approximations are still doing reasonable well (the difference between `A2' and `MC' under $n_0=25$ is only about 0.1).
+Results for different choices of $n_0$ are shown in Tables \ref{table:b_S_t5} - \ref{table:b_M_t5}.
+We set $n_1 = L-n_0$ and $k=5$.
+The asymptotic analytic results are denoted by `A1' and the skewness corrected approximations are denoted by `A2'.
+We see in general that the empirical ARLs obtained from the asymptotic approximations (`A1') are not very close, illustrating the need for skewness correction here.
+After skewness correction, the empirical ARLs are much closer to $2,000$.
+It is clear that the accuracy of the skewness corrected approximations depends on $n_0$: in general, when $n_0 = 40$, the skewness corrected approximations do well across most dimensions.

+We also investigate how the analytical threshold approximations perform compare to the Monte Carlo thresholds in the presence of change.
+In Tables \ref{table:b_S_t5_2}, \ref{table:b_W_t5_2}, and \ref{table:b_M_t5_2} we report the power, defined as the fraction of trials able to detect the change within 50 observations after the change occurs, and the average detection delay (reported in parenthesis) obtained using analytical formulas ('A1'), analytical formulas with skewness correction ('A2') and Monte Carlo thresholds (`MC') .
+The thresholds are obtained so that the ARL is set to be $2,000$.
+The amount of signal used correspond to the power setup described for Tables \ref{table:normal_general}, \ref{table:t5_var}, and \ref{table:ln_mean} in Section \ref{sec:Power}, respectively.
+It is clear that in the presence of change, the analytical formulas (with skewness correction) and Monte Carlo thresholds all lead to similar results in power and detection delay.